Nebukam/PCGExtendedToolkit/_sources/doc-general/working-with-graphs.md

 {% include header_card %}

-One of the main focus of PCGEx is working with graphs and edge-based structures.
+One of the main focus of PCGEx is working with Clusters : vtx & edge-based "graph" structures.
 They're akin to a mesh without faces: a bunch of vertices connected by a bunch of edges.
 {: .fs-5 .fw-400 }

 {% include imgc a='docs/vtx-edge-cluster.png' %}